 Chris' Under the Bridge Restaurant - Ashcroft, BC

 This Ashcroft restaurant is under new ownership.
-Currently, the name is Ashcroft River Inn Restaurant.
+Currently, the name is Riverside Restaurant.
+It now serves westernized Chinese food and burger fare.
 The below 2010 blog post refers to a visit under the previous owners.

 This restaurant is relatively new in Ashcroft.
 It literally is under a bridge that you need to cross to get into the village.